barryclark/jekyll-now/Data Science.md

 NONE<br><br>

 <b>Data volume</b><br>
-Approx 144 records–data month wise for last 12 years –file SeaPlaneTravel.csv<br>
+Approx 144 records–data month wise for last 12 years – file SeaPlaneTravel.csv<br>
 <b>Fields in Data</b><br>
 Month: Month in which traffic data was recorded<br>
 '#Passenger': No of travellers availing Service in that month<br>